 I titled this post “To The Wounded Wife” because what happens outside the marriage relationship will affect the marriage.

-If yours is a marriage situation, I encourage you to check out my friend Beth Steffaniak blog, Messy Marriage and pick up her eBook (free when you sign up for her blog) where she goes in depth into the process of healing and reconciliation.
+If yours is a marriage situation, I encourage you to check out my friend Beth Steffaniak blog, Messy Marriage and pick up her “Forgive U” eBook (free when you sign up for her blog, at the time of writing this post) where she goes in depth into the process of finding healing and reconciliation.

 Are you wrestling with feelings of overwhelm in your new marriage?
 Is shutting down, fussing, anger, passive-aggressiveness common place in your relationship?
 Do you want to bring back the feelings of closeness and warmth you once enjoyed?
 Or maybe you just want to love better, create the marriage of your dreams.
 Your marriage can change!
 Get on the road to a great marriage when you pick up my book Blues to Bliss: Creating Your Happily Ever After In The Early Years.
 Buy it Amazon I Barnes & Noble I PDF